KimBergstroem/gamers_insight-CRUD-Blog-App/TESTING.md

 &nbsp;

-### User Experience and improvements
+### User Experience and Improvements
 I engaged in user testing involving individuals from the Slack group called "#peer-code-review" from Code Institute to collect feedback regarding their website experience.
 I requested them to complete the following tasks and share their feedback on their overall experience:

 I also asked family members and friends.

-Total users attended to the testing: 8
+Total users attended the testing: 8

 | Test                   | Result  |
 |------------------------|---------|